 The longer you’ve been in business, the easier it will be to get a term loan, as banks want to see a track record of success.

-Be sure not to tie up your line of credit paying for long-term investments, or you won’t have access to it in an emergency, limiting your flexibility—which is the whole point of a line of credit.
+Be sure not to tie up your business equity line of credit paying for long-term investments, or you won’t have access to it in an emergency, limiting your flexibility—which is the whole point of a line of credit.

 Working with a company that’s experienced in matching businesses with financing sources can ensure that you find the perfect type of small business loan for you.